 In April 2012 Gavin won the important case of R (on the application of Guardian News and Media Ltd) v City of Westminster Magistrates Court)

 Gavin represented the Telegraph Media Group at the Leveson Inquiry.
-He represents Glenn Mulcaire in the mobile phone - interception litigation in the Chancery Division and took his client’s claim to privilege against self-incrimination to the Supreme Court in May (Gray v NGN Limited and Mulcaire
+He represents Glenn Mulcaire in the mobile phone - interception litigation in the Chancery Division and took his client’s claim to privilege against self-incrimination to the Supreme Court in May 2013 (Phillips v NGN Limited and Mulcaire

-3 WLR 312).
-He also represents Mulcaire in the criminal phone-hacking case, R v Mulcaire and others.
+1 AC 1).
+He also represented Mulcaire in the criminal phone-hacking case, R v Brooks and others.